kmhofmann/selene/docs/building.md

 ### Dependencies

-**selene** uses the following (optional) third-party dependencies for implementing some of its functionality:
+**Selene** uses the following (optional) third-party dependencies for implementing some of its functionality:

   - [libjpeg](http://www.ijg.org/) or [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo) (preferred):
     - Optional, but recommended